aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 again, symptoms of depression disappeared, and colds and flu returned.
 Monroe realized that it was better to have detoxifications in the form of periodic colds and flu rather than constant depression.
-They play a crucial role in hea lth, symbiotically.24,^25
+They play a crucial role in health, symbiotically. ^24,^25

 The microscience that studies “pathogens” is relatively new (50 years) and flawed.
 Newer research (20 years) has been and is being performed, proving that “pathogens” are responsible for